 Our home should be our haven.
-The one place where we feel most comfortable and above all, safe.
-Stark reality sadly brings in another equation, evil.
-Bad people with ill intent exist and will not hesitate to impose a threat.
-When the threat targets our home, we need to be equipped to defend it.
+It is supposed to be the one place where we feel most comfortable, and above all, safe.
+Harsh reality informs us that evil exists in the world.
+Bad people with ill intent exist and can pose a threat to our domestic tranquility.

 Having a good home defense plan for you and your family is crucial.
 Every person who lives under the same roof needs to be on the same page for any possible crisis situation.
 This is a broad spectrum to cover.

 There are many ways that we can prevent or thwart a home invasion.
 Focusing on prevention is crucial.
 We need to be able to do everything possible and within our power to avoid the encounter.
 Making your home difficult to invade is the first step.
 Here is a list of things to consider for preventative tactics.

-Lights for all entryways, landscaping lights and flood lights with motion detection are a wonderful prevention measure.
+Lights for all entryways, landscaping lights and floodlights with motion detection are a wonderful prevention measure.
 The more light surrounding your home, the less cover an intruder will have.

 This is probably one of the biggest preventative measures that is overlooked.
 Entryways and windows need to not be easily accessible.
 By planting bushes, hedges and foliage, especially anything large, you’re setting up a parameter that makes accessing your home a little more difficult.
-A well thought out landscape can be a great addition to your home defense plan.
+A well thought-out landscape can be a great addition to your home defense plan.

 Having a dog is another great deterrent.
 A large dog with a deep bark not only is a great warning signal for you but also tells a possible intruder they will encounter danger if they enter.
 If possible a trained protection dog is a wonderful addition, but even a smaller dog is a great thing to have for a warning indicator.

 Spending the time to educate yourself on a home defense plan is vital.
 Utilizing the opportunities to train and plan, then implementing this plan is one of the most important things you could ever do for yourself and your family.
 Every home and family are different, each with their own unique circumstances.
-Any type of dwelling from an apartment to a free standing home is capable of having a home defense plan.
+Any type of dwelling from an apartment to a free-standing home is capable of having a home defense plan.
 The ultimate goal is to avoid an encounter and utilize every technique you can making pulling your firearm the last resort.